 WLS Programs in Costa Rica

-World Leadership School works with host communities and schools in diverse locations throughout Costa Rica.
+World Leadership School provides student travel and school volunteer opportunities in host communities and schools in diverse locations throughout Costa Rica.
 A typical School-to-School Partnership program allows students to work on a community project at a local school and gather a rich and unique glimpse into daily life in Costa Rica.
 World Leadership Foundation started a TabLab in Chilamate, Costa Rica in 2013.
 Students on a TabLab Partnership program shadow local students and local TabLab Teacher Trainers in order to deepen learning and bridge the digital divide.
 On a typical NGO Partnership program, students will learn from and work with local leaders that are doing inspiring, environment-focused work in the Osa Peninsula.